Overview – Xena’s Layer 4-7 Test Platform

 - Xena’s L4-7test solutions are also ready for virtualization ensuring low-cost future-proof migration to cloud-based testing.

-This 19” rack-mountable chassis has 24 Packet Engines and comes in three port configurations: 12x10GE ports, a combination of 4x10GE ports and 2x40GE ports, or a combination of 4x10GE ports and 4x25GE ports.
-Both ports and performance are enabled via upgradeable licenses.
+This 19” rack-mountable chassis has 28 Packet Engines and comes in three port configurations: 12x10GE ports, 12x25GE ports or a combination of 8x25GE + 2x40GE ports.
+Speeds are enabled via upgradeable licenses.

 Massive Performance Testing:

 Xena’s L4-7 test platform delivers blistering performance and capacity.
 This means